 How to Deal with Heavy Workload in College

-College can be one of the most exciting times of your life, but many people find the transition from high school to the university challenging.
+College can be one of the most exciting times of your life, but many people find the transition from high school to university challenging.
 In fact, about 30 percent of college freshmen drop out of school in their first year, no doubt due to difficulties managing a heavy college workload.
 It doesn’t have to be that way, however.
 If you put in a little bit of effort to get organized, you can manage all of your studies and still have time to enjoy yourself, too.
 Here are some great tips for how to deal with a heavy workload in college.

 Keep a Calendar

 One of the most important skills you’ll have to build in college is time management.
-From day one, you’ll need to be able to keep track when tests and key assignments are due for all of your classes.
+From day one, you’ll need to be able to keep track of when tests and key assignments are due for all of your classes.
 Then, when you factor in your classes and any extracurricular or social activities you may participate in, you’ll quickly see that managing your time is too complex and important to just wing it.
-Instead, you should use a calendar to ensure you’re aware of when all your tests and assignments are due and, when all of your classes and any other activities you participate in occur.
+Instead, you should use a calendar to ensure you’re aware of when all your tests and assignments are due and when all of your classes and any other activities you participate in occur.

 Keeping a calendar, either by using an app or an actual monthly planner notebook, can help you record all of your key dates as soon as you find them out.
 This will help you avoid forgetting a key milestone or inadvertently creating schedule conflicts for yourself by planning two events to occur at the same time.
 By the way, you should definitely check out our blog post about the best student planner apps – there is a ton of useful info there.
-Finally, creating a calendar will help you visualize time, which will enable you to make a plan to use your time more effectively.
+Finally, creating a calendar will help you visualize time, enabling you to plan to use your time more effectively.

 Make a Plan